Kabocha Squash Soup | 3 Ways

 Kabocha Squash!
 You really do not want to miss this one.
 What a wonderful way to pack your dinner time full of vitamins and flavor at the same time!
-You can even roast the Kabocha the night before, place in zip top baggies and prepare the next day!
-Super simple soup that is sure to be a winner!
+You can even roast the Kabocha the night before, place it in zip-top baggies and prepare the next day!
+A super simple soup that is sure to be a winner!

 Today I will present you not one, not two, but three different ways to make this soup with the simple base being the first one.
 The possibilities with this recipe are only limited by your imagination!

 Stay tuned, you won’t be disappointed.

 First and foremost, if you have never seen a whole Kabocha squash, let me show you a quick photo.

 They are a beautiful deep green with white or lighter green speckles running through them.
 Just like with any squash or melon, the heavier they are the more “meat” you will find inside.